Skip to main content

 • In some jurisdictions, the buyer has a cooling-off period after the exchange of contracts, usually a few days.
 During this time, the buyer can withdraw from the contract, but may forfeit a small portion of the deposit as a penalty.

-• Not all contracts include a cooling-off period (e.g., auctions typically do not offer this), and the terms can vary based on location and the specific terms of the contract.
+• Not all contracts include a cooling-off period (e.g., property auctions typically do not offer this), and the terms can vary based on location and the specific terms of the contract.

 4. Searches and Inquiries